with sour cream mashed potatoes and roasted carrots

 While carrot slices roast, cook steaks.

 Cook the Steaks

-Remove steaks to a plate and rest 5 minutes.
+Remove steaks to a plate, tent with foil, and rest at least 5 minutes.

 Reserve pan; no need to wipe clean.